echo000/Vex/README.md

 Death of the outsider support is WIP - Some assets fail to extract properly due to the compression format.

+Note that SEModel/Anim plugins are not directly supported in Maya or Blender anymore, thus would recommend using Cast.

 ## Requirements

-* Windows 11 x64 or above (Windows 7/8/8.1 should work, but are untested)
+* Windows 11 x64 or above (Windows 7/8/8.1/10 should work, but are untested)
 * .NET Core 9 (Technically would build with .NET 8 but would require some changes)
 * Official copies of the games (only the latest copies from official distributors are tested)
 * General understanding of how to use the assets you want to work with

-The following tools/plugins are required/recommended for some assets/games:
+The following tools/plugins are required/recommended for some assets:

 * [Cast](https://github.com/dtzxporter/Cast) by DTZxPorter (.cast) (Autodesk Maya/Blender)
 * [SETools](https://github.com/dtzxporter/SETools) by DTZxPorter (.seanim & .semodel) (Autodesk Maya)